oliviacbishop/furesearch/manuscript-transcription/README.md

   ![image](https://github.com/user-attachments/assets/0920f055-9320-4959-be80-5726886a9d39)

-  UT should be transcribed as Ut
+  In this example, 'UT' should be transcribed as 'Ut'.

 ## Tagging guidelines